nullikacademy/custom-lobechat/contributing/Basic/Chat-API.md

 };
 ```

-The above is the core implementation of the LobeChat session API.
-With an understanding of these core codes, further expansion and optimization of LobeChat's AI functionality can be achieved.
+The above is the core implementation of the OpenGPT session API.
+With an understanding of these core codes, further expansion and optimization of OpenGPT's AI functionality can be achieved.